jayakrishnanj/sentiment_api/README.md

 Create upload folder in app folder. `Note:` This is temporary, it will be fixed in future release.

-There are two ways you can install application:
+There are two ways you can install application
 ===============================================

-Manual Approach: Install dependecies manually:
+Manual Approach: Install dependecies manually
 ----------------------------------------------
 Install python3 and pip3 via homebrew